matty-jones/blaskbot/README.md

 ## To do: ##
 * Allow the streamer to update the title, game, and communities either from the cfg file or the bot terminal window
+* Integrate with Discord
+* Achievements engine and all the achievements from the pinned messages on the robotics-facility
 * Create the infrastructure for the jackpot in the !slot game
 * A !nextstream command to show when the next stream is and how long until it
 * !help functions for all commands (either !help <COMMAND> or !<COMMAND> help)
 * Notify on host, follow, sub
 * !duel-esque minigame for people to gamble BlasKoins on
+* `Jukebox' feature where players can spend currency to change the song

 ## Patch Notes: ##